Mattress Disposal

 Key Takeaways:

-• When a mattress really gets old and needs replacement, it's best to look at recycling and donating options before dumping it in a landfill.
+• When a mattress really gets old and needs replacement, it's best to look at recycling and donation options before dumping it in a landfill.

-• Environmental-friendly disposal of mattresses will reward you with a tax reduction.
+• Environmentally friendly disposal of mattresses will reward you with a tax reduction.

 • Check your current mattress for inconsistencies, molds, tears, spots, and infirmities before you hand it over for donation, recycling, or reuse.